herrm1ct/Scratch_Code/Python/FizzBuzz/readme.md

     fizzer.append(tmp)
 ```

-In this case since we're iterating through a list with complexity O(n) we can use two implementations of the range() function:
+In this case since we're iterating through a range with complexity O(n) we can use two implementations of the range() function:

 ```
 range(r)